Riyatomar14/DSA-data_structure-linked-list-/README.md

 let &arr be “address”
 ![Screenshot 2024-01-27 113422](https://github.com/Riyatomar14/c-language-important-terms/assets/143107173/0efa0d22-2135-4d03-82df-5316f8c0d5e0)

-## case 1 may look user-friendly but case 2 is more efficient.
+# case 1 may look user-friendly but case 2 is more efficient.
 That’s why most languages like C++, PYTHON, JAVA use arrays starting with index 0 and rarely languages like Lua arrays starting with index 1.

+## 2. ROW-MAJOR ORDER SET AND COLUMN-MAJOR ORDER SET
+In computing, row-major order and column-major order are methods for storing multidimensional arrays in linear storage such as random access memory.

+a) ROW-MAJOR ORDER SET-the elements in row-major order are arranged consecutively along the row.for example-In C (and many other languages like C++, Java etc), 2-D arrays are stored in row-major order.

+b) COLUMN-MAJOR ORDER SET-The elements in the column-major order are arranged consecutively along the column. for example- Pascal and Fortran follows column major order.